Hoops for the holidays, B.C.'s best Bays host Washington State teams at UVic - BC Local News

-Visiting are Brentwood College, the top-ranked 2A, Vancouver College, the No. 10-ranked 4A team and three Washington state schools, North Kitsap, Vashon Island and Seattle Academy.
+Visiting are Brentwood College, the top-ranked 2A team, Vancouver College, the No. 10-ranked 4A team and three Washington state schools, North Kitsap, Vashon Island and Seattle Academy.

 It’s still early but the Bays are a leading contender in the B.C. boys basketball 4A division, ranked No. 1 by Varsityletters.ca after beating St. Thomas More 86-68 in the final of the Tsumura Basketball Invitational in Langley on Dec.
 9.